 program with it to see it can generate an executable.

-This corresponds to autoconf’s AC_PROG_CXX
+This corresponds to autoconf’s AC_PROG_CXX.

-’ed in this procedure.
+CXX is cf-arg-var’ed in this procedure.
 If a user

-provide the value when he calls configure
+provide the value when he calls configure, the searching

 is skipped, but the check of generating an executable is still